gholibqasobov/water_drone_ws/README.md

 # Water Drone Workspace

-This repository contains the ROS 2 workspace for a water drone, including firmware for the ESP32 and ROS 2 packages for navigation, control, and system bringup.
+This repository contains the ROS 2 workspace for a water drone, including firmware for the ESP32 and ROS 2 (Humble) packages for navigation, control, and system bringup.

 ## Packages
 1. **firmware**: Firmware for the ESP32 microcontroller, enabling motor control via micro-ROS.